Automating a multi-platform build

 All the build results are finally packaged into an ZIP file published to the Artifactory repository.
 The final ZIP consists of the Java agent we will later ship to our clients along with the two platform-specific binaries for each OS (a 32-bit and a 64-bit version).

-Now it is time for the Jenkins to start orchestrating acceptance tests.
-Acceptance tests in short are a set of applications being either deployed to an application server or ran in standalone mode.
-Plumbr is then attached to the application and users are being emulated to verify that we indeed are able to find all known leaks in those applications.
+Now is the time for Jenkins to start orchestrating acceptance tests.
+In short, acceptance tests are a set of applications being either deployed to an application server or run in standalone mode.
+Plumbr is then attached to the application and users are being emulated to verify that we are indeed able to find all known leaks in those applications.

-When all the tests have succeeded, the distribution is made public in the form of the latest nightly build in Plumbr download page.
+When all the tests have succeeded, the distribution is made public in the form of the latest nightly build on the Plumbr download page.

 Creating an official release goes through the exact same process.
 The only extra steps added are tagging the release in Bitbucket and publishing the built artifacts into the Artifactory production repository.

 As simple as that.
 Has taken only about a man-year to create the aforementioned process.
 Moral of the story?
 Java applications are definitely a huge leap ahead in terms of cross-platform compliancy.
 But instead of Write Once, Run Anywhere concept you are better off with the Write Once, Test Everywhere approach.
-Or you will end up shipping code making your end user’s life a misery.
+Or you will end up shipping code that makes your end user’s life miserable.

 The post might seem familiar to those of of you who were participating in JavaOne Moscow this year.
 Indeed, you had a chance to hear me on stage with the same presentation.
 But for the rest of the ~8,310,700 who did not have a chance to be present I hope I was able to introduce some interesting concepts.
 If so, subscribe to our twitter feed to be notified about future posts.